gugabrgx/Hacktoberfest/README.md

 Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
 The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
-Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.
+Microsoft's general trademark guidelines can be found at [Microsoft's general guidelines](http://go.microsoft.com/fwlink/?LinkID=254653).

-Privacy information can be found at https://privacy.microsoft.com/en-us/
+Privacy information can be found at [Privacy](https://privacy.microsoft.com/en-us/)

 Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.